trychlos/pwix-jquery-ui/README.md

     meteor add pwix:jquery-ui
 ```

-From the application (resp. package) point of view, it has just have to include the jQuery UI javascript, says:
+From the application (resp. package) point of view, it has just to include the jQuery UI javascript, says:

 ```
-    import 'jquery-ui-dist/jquery-ui.min.js';
+    import 'jquery-ui/dist/jquery-ui.min.js';
 ```
 and enjoy!